IrisDynamics/orcaSDK_tutorials/Tutorials/01_HelloWorld_ReadPosition/01_HelloWorld_ReadPosition.md

 After calling this method, you now have not only a virtual representation of your Orca, but a representation that is now connected to your actual motor.

 Finally, let's get some information out of the motor.
-The most common information needed by the the motor is its position, so that's what we'll read.
+The most common information needed from the motor is its position, so that's what we'll read.
 To display the active position of the motor, add the following lines.

 ```./main.cpp
 #include <iostream>